If you have been considering or currently own a Bernedoodle for your family, one of your main concerns could be how big they will get.

 What Determines How Fast A Puppy Grows?

-While each dog grows at an individual rate, some key factors determine how fast your puppy reaches adult weight and height.
+While each dog grows individually, some key factors determine how fast your puppy reaches adult weight and height.

 - Size Expectancy: Larger dogs take longer to grow than smaller dogs.
-This is because small dogs do not have as much growing to do to reach full height.
+This is because small dogs do not have as much growth to reach full height.

-- Gender: Females tend to reach full height and weight expectancy faster than males.
+- Gender: Females reach full height and weight expectancy faster than males.

-- Nutrition And Exercise: A dog that is getting proper nutrition and exercise will grow at a more steady and faster rate than a dog that is being fed a poor diet that does not meet all of its needs.
+- Nutrition And Exercise: A dog getting proper nutrition and exercise will grow more steadily and faster than a dog fed a poor diet that does not meet all of its needs.

-- Individual Breed Standards: Some breeds of dog grow faster or slower than the average dog of the same size.
+- Individual Breed Standards: Some breeds of dogs grow faster or slower than the average dog of the same size.

 - Litter Size: Larger litters tend to have smaller pups.
 Smaller litters have larger ones.
 Litter size can be a crucial factor in the growth rate in the first few months of life.

 Bernese Mountain Dog takes a lot longer to mature and grow than most other dog breeds.
 Because of their massive size, most Bernese Mountain Dogs are not considered fully grown until 2-3 years old.